jmce619/thedataproject/README.md

-# 📘 Project Overview
+# 📘 The Data Project

-This repository contains data-driven analytics and semantic search systems covering multiple domains:
+The data project is web app that contains data analytics and semantic search systems covering multiple domains:

 - **📈 Stock Analytics and Similarity Search**
 - **🏀 Sports Data Insights**